ueberdosis/tiptap/docs/src/docPages/guide/build-custom-extensions.md

 The same applies to every aspect of an existing extension, except to the name.
 Let’s look at all the things that you can change through the extend method.
 We focus on one aspect in every example, but you can combine all those examples and change multiple aspects in one `extend()` call too.

 ### Name
 The extension name is used in a whole lot of places and changing it isn’t too easy.
-If you want to change the name of an extension, it’s recommended to copy the whole extension and change the name in all occurrences.
+If you want to change the name of an existing extension, we would recommended to copy the whole extension and change the name in all occurrences.

 The extension name is also part of the JSON.
-If you [store your content as JSON](http://localhost:3000/guide/store-content#option-1-json), you need to change the name in there too.
+If you [store your content as JSON](/guide/store-content#option-1-json), you need to change the name there too.

 ### Settings
-All settings can be overwritten through the extension anyway, but if you want to change the defaults, for example to provide a library on top of tiptap for other developers, you can do it like that:
+All settings can be configured through the extension anyway, but if you want to change the default settings, for example to provide a library on top of tiptap for other developers, you can do it like that:

 ```js
 import Heading from '@tiptap/extension-heading'